 As your session concludes, you can thank the presenters, panelists and audience for attending.
 The Host will press the End Webinar button effectively concluding the session.
 If recording Local To Computer, after the session ends, Zoom will display a status bar as it converts and finalizes the recording files.

-The Digital Media Services staff that served as the Meeting Host will compile a report upon conclusion of the event.
-While typically this is done within an hour of an event, be aware that longer events may take more time for Zoom Recordings and Reports to finalize, so reports and recordings may be sent along within 24-hours (Mon-Fri).
+The Digital Media Services staff will compile a report upon the conclusion of the event.
+Be aware that longer events may take more time for Zoom Recordings and Reports to finalize, so reports and recordings may be sent along within 24-hours (Mon-Fri).

 As we close out your Webinar Service Request, we will provide you with a SharePoint folder link:

 - Registration & Attendance Reports.
 The Registration Report will include First and Last Name, Email, other custom questions.
 The Attendee Report will also include session information (Join Time, Leave Time, Time In Session, and Country/Region).

 - Webinar Recording source files.
 This can include several files including Share Screen With Speaker, Speaker view, Share Screen view, Audio Only, and Audio Transcript.
 These files can be uploaded into the Panopto video repository for further security and ease of sharing.
 Please login to Panopto in advance so we can move the recording to your account to serve as owner.
 When notified, the video link in Panopto will have the setting of Unlisted, Anyone can view/no sign-in required.